INFLUENCE OF FACEBOOK POLITICAL CAMPAIGN HATE SPEECH ON VOTING DECISION OF ELECTORATE

 Below are some of the research questions that generated to elicit responses from the respondents.

-- To what extent did users perceive political campaign hate-speech on Facebook 2015/2019 presidential election?
+1. To what extent did users perceive political campaign hate-speech on Facebook 2015/2019 presidential election?

-- To what extent did the political campaign hate-speech on Facebook affect the decision of the electorate to vote for the party of their choice?
+2. To what extent did the political campaign hate-speech on Facebook affect the decision of the electorate to vote for the party of their choice?

 1.5 Significance of the Study

-This study contributes to the existing body of knowledge available in journalism, media studies, mass communication, public relations, political advertising/marketing and political science as not much literature is available about political hate speeches on social media.
+This work contributes to the existing body of knowledge available in journalism, media studies, mass communication, public relations, political advertising/marketing and political science as not much literature is available about political hate speeches on social media.

 Future researchers and students would find the material relevant as it forms bulk literature that exist in the field of mass communication, political communication, etc that they can lay hands on when carrying out research related or similar to this.